joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 `npm i --save shortid`

+> Seneca uses the `reply` function to send responses.
+It is a traditonal Node callback where the first parameter is an Error, and the second parameter is the result, if successful.
+We will forego this mechanism since our `Result` takes care of that for us.
+As such, we'll *always* return our Result as the 2nd argument.

 At this point, our `storage` service is a self-contained, standalone service that will be run as a separate process.
 In a separate terminal window:

 `./node_modules/.bin/babel-node src/services/storage/storage-listener.js`